 In addition to attending lectures, participants will take part in group projects, individual homework assignments, and an online community.
 This online community will continue after the workshop and will provide participants with ongoing resources for implementing these new methods into their research.

-The Training Institute will be held at Northwestern University in Chicago.
+The Training Institute will be held online.

 Inquiries about submission of the Improving

 Applicants should have experience conducting evaluations of STEM interventions in schools (though not necessarily using experiments) and previous coursework in basic statistics and research design.
 Early career researchers and those from under-represented groups are encouraged to apply.
 The workshop is open to faculty, researchers and advanced doctoral students at US institutions (US citizenship not required).

 Preference will be given to individuals who (a) have demonstrated their ability to conduct independent research, (b) are currently employed in a setting in which conducting research relevant to education is part of their regular responsibilities, and (c) can demonstrate that they have a need for the knowledge and skills addressed in the Training Institute.